jonkracht/technical-notes/programming-language-notes/python/python-logging.md

-### Create custom logger
+### Create custom (i.e. non-root) logger

-Allows use of multiple loggers
+Allows use of multiple loggers with different behaviors

 Create logger:  `logger = logging.getLogger(__name__)`
 '__name__' give logger the name of the module; altneratively can use any string